Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 - [ ] find a consistant good algorithm that generates decent random music
 - [ ] implement it

+I came up with an algorithm that makes good sounding music per default.
+The AI that generates the music still won't produce good sounding music though.
+Although this is probably because of the current AI model cannot comprehend what good music is supposed to sound like.

 ### 31.10.2025
 - [ ] I want to work on my Video/Presentation generator.
 - [ ] My credits with google cloud ran out so I dont have accses to their voice anymore.
 I want to find a new voice.